-- (d) The name and mailing address of the applicant's resident agent; - (e) A description of the present land use and planned beneficial use of the site following mining.
-The applicant must demonstrate that the planned beneficial use is compatible with the affected local government's acknowledged comprehensive plan and land-use regulations; - (f) The identification and characterization of the soils present, including any areas that have wetlands and hydric soils; - (g) The identification of any fish or wildlife species that may be present that is listed or proposed for listing by either federal or state as sensitive, threatened, or endangered or otherwise may require buffers for protection; - (h) A general list of equipment to be used and a description of mining methods including interim slope angles during the life of the mine: - (i) Provisions for the backfilling, recontouring, decompaction, topsoil replacement, seedbed preparation, mulching, fertilizing, selection of plant species, seeding or planting rates, weed control, and schedules; - (j) The characterization of the ground and surface water based on available wells, drill logs, location of springs, and surface drainages within one mile of the proposed operation may be required.
-The Department may also require the collection and submission of additional hydrologic data to evaluate the mine development and reclamation plan; - (k) Stream hydrology and other hydrologic information for floodplain sites; - (l) Ground water characterization and/or measures to prevent significant adverse impacts to surface or ground water quantity or quality; - (m) Other baseline information necessary to evaluate the mine development and reclamation plan; - (n) A list and procedures for the handling and use of any materials toxic to plant and/or animal life, acid forming materials or radioactive material which will be at the mine site.
-The Department may also require an analysis of process water, reagents, wastes, or other materials involved in the mining and processing operations; - (o) Procedures for the salvage, storage, and replacement of topsoil or acceptable substitute.
-The Department may require the applicant to submit a chemical and physical analysis of the seedbed and subsoil; - (p) Procedures for the stable storage of overburden.
-This may include a description of the pre-mine topography, method for placement of overburden, height of lifts, compaction standards, final height, and slope configurations, and/or a geotechnical design and construction plans for a storage pile or fill proposed as a final reclamation feature; - (q) Provisions for adequate setbacks to protect adjacent property and public safety; - (r) Provisions to protect and maintain access to utilities when a utility company right-of-way exists; - (s) Visual screening of the proposed operation may be required when the operating area is visible from a public road or residential area.
-Techniques for visual screening include, but are not limited to, vegetation, fencing, berms, setbacks, or buffer strips along the property boundary; - (t) Procedures for surface water, stream, and floodplain protection and operational and post-mine hydrologic controls may include, but are not limited to: - (A) Procedures to protect surface water quality and to control erosion include the following: - (i) Rock lined ditches, rock lined haul roads, or work areas; - (ii) Detention ponds and sedimentation basins; - (iii) Rock check dams and grade control structures; - (iv) Temporary diversions; - (v) Flocculation systems and/or surface disposal systems; - (vi) Runoff and pond sizing calculations. - (B) Procedures to protect or reconstruct waterways or drainage patterns impacted by mine related disturbances or reclamation by the design and construction of a post-mine drainage control plan to
+(d) The name and mailing address of the applicant's resident agent;

+(e) A description of the present land use and planned beneficial use of the site following mining.
+The applicant must demonstrate that the planned beneficial use is compatible with the affected local government's acknowledged comprehensive plan and land-use regulations;

+(f) The identification and characterization of the soils present, including any areas that have wetlands and hydric soils;

+(g) The identification of any fish or wildlife species that may be present that is listed or proposed for listing by either federal or state as sensitive, threatened, or endangered or otherwise may require buffers for protection;

+(h) A general list of equipment to be used and a description of mining methods including interim slope angles during the life of the mine;

+(i) Provisions for the backfilling, recontouring, decompaction, topsoil replacement, seedbed preparation, mulching, fertilizing, selection of plant species, seeding or planting rates, weed control, and schedules;

+(j) The characterization of the ground and surface water based on available wells, drill logs, location of springs, and surface drainages within one mile of the proposed operation may be required.
+The Department may also require the collection and submission of additional hydrologic data to evaluate the mine development and reclamation plan; (k) Stream hydrology and other hydrologic information for floodplain sites;

+(1) Ground water characterization and/or measures to prevent significant adverse impacts to surface or ground water quantity or quality;

+(m) Other baseline information necessary to evaluate the mine development and reclamation plan;

+(n) A list and procedures for the handling and use of any materials toxic to plant and/or animal life, acid forming materials or radioactive material which will be at the mine site.
+The Department may also require an analysis of process water, reagents, wastes, or other materials involved in the mining and processing operations;

+(o) Procedures for the salvage, storage, and replacement of topsoil or acceptable substitute.
+The Department may require the applicant to submit a chemical and physical analysis of the seedbed and subsoil;

+(p) Procedures for the stable storage of overburden.
+This may include a description of the pre-mine topography, method for placement of overburden, height of lifts, compaction standards, final height, and slope configurations, and/or a geotechnical design and construction plans for a storage pile or fill proposed as a final reclamation feature;

+(q) Provisions for adequate setbacks to protect adjacent property and public safety;

+(r) Provisions to protect and maintain access to utilities when a utility company right-of-way exists;

+(s) Visual screening of the proposed operation may be required when the operating area is visible from a public road or residential area.
+Techniques for visual screening include, but are not limited to, vegetation, fencing, berms, setbacks, or buffer strips along the property boundary;

+(t) Procedures for surface water, stream, and floodplain protection and operational and post-mine hydrologic controls may include, but are not limited to:

+(A) Procedures to protect surface water quality and to control erosion include the following:

+(i) Rock lined ditches, rock lined haul roads, or work areas;

+(ii) Detention ponds and sedimentation basins;

+(iii) Rock check dams and grade control structures;

+(iv) Temporary diversions;

+(v) Flocculation systems and/or surface disposal systems;

+(vi) Runoff and pond sizing calculations.